altnetseattle/olympia_software_craftsmanship_workshop/Slides/GettingTheSystemUnderTest/GettingTheSystemUnderTest.markdown

 % Jeff

 # Agenda
-* An overview of the test effort
+* The Value Of Testing
-* Unit testing
+* An Overview Of The Entire Test Effort
-* Integration Testing
+* "Outside-in" Testing
-* End-to-end testing
+* Let's do it!

 # The Value Of Testing

-# An overview of the entire test effort
+# An Overview Of The Entire Test Effort
 <img style="display:block;margin-left:auto;margin-right:auto;" src="testpyramid.png"></img>

 # "Outside-in" Testing